devon-m2/p8105_Gun-Violence_Final-Report/p8105_Gun-Violence_Final-Report.md

 Regression Analyses
 -------------------

 Data from several sources were joined together into a merged dataset.
-We use 2016 year to build the model.
+We used 2016 year to build the model.
 Main outcome is crude death rate for each state, candidate predictors are law strength, unemployment rate, sleep time, smoking, self-reported health, overweight, population, poverty, mental health, leisure physical activity, drinking, disability and diabetes for each state.
 Two models were generated using criteria-based model selection and stepwise regression.
 Models were compared by BIC, adjusted R square, Cp, etc. Models were examined by distribution of residuals (QQ plot, residuals vs fitted value), outliers.
 We also used cross-validation to compare the two models.

 Discussion and Results
 ----------------------